 Tony Ballantyne (Pro-Vice Chancellor Humanities) is Co-Director of the Centre.
 He has published widely on British colonialism and his work – especially Orientalism and Race (2002) and Between Colonialism and Diaspora (2006) – has frequently been identified as helping define the 'new imperial history'.
 Much of his recent research has focused on the cultural and intellectual history of colonial New Zealand and many of these essays are brought together in Webs of Empire: Locating New Zealand's Colonial Past (Bridget Williams Books, 2012).
 His most recent book is Entanglements of Empire: Missionaries, Māori, and the Question of the Body (Duke University Press, 2014), awarded the inaugural W.H.
 Oliver Prize by the New Zealand Historical Association for most distinguished contribution to New Zealand history.

-Professor Judy Bennett
+Emerita Professor Judy Bennett

-Associate Professor Chris Brickell
+Professor Chris Brickell

-Professor Barbara Brookes
+Emerita Professor Barbara Brookes

-Professor Tom Brooking
+Emeritus Professor Tom Brooking

 Associate Professor Annabel Cooper

-Annabel Cooper (Gender Studies) researches the cultural, historical and spatial history of gender in New Zealand and the interrelations between gender, identity and nation or place.
-Annabel is currently working on a study entitled ‘The Pākehā Wars: A Genealogy of Memory and Identity 1900-2008’, which analyses film, television, and fiction as well as the formal history of what are usually called the New Zealand Wars.
+Annabel Cooper (Gender Studies, School of Social Sciences) researches the cultural, historical and spatial history of gender in New Zealand and the interrelations between gender, identity and nation or place.
+Annabel is currently working on a study entitled 'The Pākehā Wars: A Genealogy of Memory and Identity 1900-2008', which analyses film, television, and fiction as well as the formal history of what are usually called the New Zealand Wars.
 The project specifically addresses the ways in which these colonial wars challenge the comfort of a Pākehā identity shaped by ideals of decency and fairness, and asks how Pākehā have sought to come to terms with this legacy.

-Mr Anaru Eketone
+Associate Professor Anaru Eketone

 Professor Liam McIlvanney